 Understanding dreams begins with understanding why you dream

 Why dream?
 In simplest terms, your brain consolidates memories while dreaming.
-Memories are encoded into symbolism for easy reference.
+Memories are encoded as symbolism for easy reference.
 Dreaming makes room for tomorrow, taking what you experience today and fitting it into the existing structure that is you: your mind, psyche, personality, character.
-Anything unneeded or not useful is set aside.

 Evolution is driven by how a species adapts to its environment.
 For the human species, adaptation is driven in large part by dreaming.
 We are too preoccupied while awake to do this deep-level processing and learning.
 Some theorists think that dreaming evolved in the human species as a means of survival.